“Be faithful, and leave the results to God.”

 Like the marathon, life can have its challenges after you hit mile 20.
 That last stretch can hurt!

 My 1970s vintage Infinity surfboard now requires a little extra resin and fiberglass between surf sessions.
 It still rides fine, but it does take a bit more nurturing to keep it afloat after all those years of surfing.
-My running career has followed a similar path.
+My body and my running career has followed a similar path.

 It’s naptime for the dog when the ding repair kit comes out.